-AUD is a progressive disorder of the brain and has four distinct stages from the onset of symptoms to the final stage.
+AUD is a progressive brain disorder with four distinct stages, from the onset of symptoms to the final stage.

 - Pre-alcoholism.
 Pre-alcoholism is sometimes called “problem drinking.”
-At this stage, a person in pre-alcoholism isn’t using alcohol compulsively yet.
-They may use alcohol infrequently, and negative outcomes are fairly minor, such as hangovers.
+At this stage, a person in pre-alcoholism isn’t using alcohol compulsively.
+They may use alcohol infrequently, with minor negative outcomes, such as hangovers.
 People who use alcohol to manage stress, anxiety, and emotions are the most likely to progress to the next stage of alcohol addiction.

 - Early alcoholism.
 Also called prodromal alcoholism, early alcoholism is typified by binge drinking or routinely drinking to excess.
 At this stage, a person may experience alcohol-induced blackouts.
 They’re also unable to moderate their drinking.
-In early alcoholism, a person still has the ability to compartmentalize their alcohol use, at least to a degree; that is, they will refrain from drinking until after work or until the weekend.
+However, in early alcoholism, a person still can compartmentalize their alcohol use, at least to a degree; that is, they will refrain from drinking until after work or until the weekend.

 - Middle alcoholism.
-At this stage, a person will experience frequent cravings for alcohol and may drink at work, school, or in other inappropriate settings.
-Consequences have started to accumulate, like frequent absenteeism, legal issues (DWI/DUIs), regular hangovers, and so forth.
-In middle alcoholism, a person finds themselves drinking more and more just to experience the same level of intoxication—or relief—that a much smaller amount of alcohol produced.
-At this stage, changes throughout the body become apparent, such as abdominal bloating shakes, sweats, and memory loss.
+At this stage, a person will experience frequent cravings for alcohol and may drink at work, school, or other inappropriate settings.
+Consequences have accumulated, like frequent absenteeism, legal issues (DWI/DUIs), regular hangovers, etc. In middle alcoholism, a person finds themselves drinking more and more to experience the same level of intoxication—or relief—that a much smaller amount of alcohol produced.
+Changes throughout the body become apparent at this stage, such as abdominal bloating, shakes, sweats, and memory loss.

 What are the negative effects of AUD?

-The negative consequences of AUD are endless, ranging from a loss of relationships, job loss, destroyed personal finances, impaired health, and eventually, the loss of one’s life.
-AUD is a progressive disorder, meaning that it always gets worse until a person gets treatment.
+The negative consequences of AUD are endless, ranging from a loss of relationships, job loss, destroyed personal finances, poor health, and eventually, the loss of one’s life.
+In addition, AUD is a progressive disorder, meaning it always gets worse until a person gets treatment.